-We know the way a disease expresses itself in a child is different from an adult, different between children and different at each stage of a child’s development.
-[From our smallest patients to young adults, each stage of a child’s development requires its own health care expertise, equipment and understanding.]
+We know the way a disease expresses itself in a child is different from the way it expresses in an adult.
+The manifestation of a disease is also different between children and different at each stage of a child’s development.
+From our smallest patients to young adults, each stage of a child’s development requires its own health care expertise, equipment and understanding.

 Despite this fact, children, particularly those with rare diseases, have been a neglected population in medical research.
-In fact, the National Institutes of Health dedicates only about 5 percent of its annual extramural research budget to pediatric research.
+In fact, the National Institute of Health dedicates only five percent of its annual extramural research budget to pediatric research.

 As a leading pediatric teaching hospital, Children’s Mercy is at a unique advantage to change the current research paradigm and improve the future for children … now!